terminusdb/terminuscms-docs/how-to/use-the-clients/javascript-client/edit-a-document.md

 # Edit a  Document

-*How-to update a  document to TerminusDB and TerminusCMS using the JavaScript Client*
+*How-to update a document in TerminusDB and TerminusCMS using the JavaScript Client*

-After you have added some documents in your database you can need to update them.
-You need to [get you document](./get-documents.md) and make your change and update it.
+To update documents in your database, you first need to [get the document](./get-documents.md) you want to change.
+You then need to make your changes and update it.
+This example shows how -

 ```js
 const docs = {